 Addiction Counselor Requirements in Georgia

 Georgia does not license addiction counselors.
-However, counselors can demonstrate qualifications through voluntary third party certification.
+However, it addresses qualifications in state code.
+Counselors demonstrate qualifications through third party certification.

 Both organizations have provisions for reviewing and certifying addiction counselors who have been granted certification by other agencies.

 Under state code, addiction counselors can be certified with education as low as high school diploma/GED but must have a minimum of 180 hours of training, 4,000 hours of experience, and 220 hours of supervision.
 They can work as trainees for up to three years.